dayudfarah/hello-world/README.md

 # hello-world
-This is hello world project
+This is hello world project.
+I am on of the prep moringa school.